NUWCDIVNPT/stig-manager/docs/user-guide/user-quickstart.rst

 The Navigation Tree
 ======================================

-The Nav Tree is located in STIG Managers leftmost panel, and provides Users access to their assigned Collections, Assets, STIGs, Reviews, and Reports.
+The Nav Tree is located in STIG Managers leftmost panel, and provides Users a list of the Collections they have access to, the STIG Library, and User Interface options.
 For Users with the appropriate Privileges and Grants, Administrative and Configuration functions are also available.

 Create your first Collection
 ======================================